ashlin4010/2102_sram_tester/README.md

 # 2102 SRAM Tester #

-A basic tester to quickly check 2102 SRAM chips.
-This tester only performs rudimentary tests and is very lax with its timing so it may not fully detected marginal RAM chips.
+A basic tester to quickly check 2102 RAM chips.
+This tester only performs rudimentary tests and is very lax with its timing so it may not fully detect marginal RAM chips.

 ![RAM tester PCB](/images/tester.jpg)
 ![RAM schematics](/images/schematic.jpg)